readandprogress/reading.is-a.dev/_posts/Gaming/2023-12-25-why-fire-emblem-engage-is-my-game-of-the-year.md

 date: 2023-12-25 20:00:00 -0500
 last_modified_at: 2025-03-22 19:36:00 -0500
 categories: Gaming
-tags: [ Fire Emblem, GOTY, Review, Thoughts, RPG, Strategy, Tactical, JRPG, Community, Nintendo, Inteligent Systems ]
+tags: [ Fire Emblem, Game of the Year, Review, Thoughts, RPG, Strategy, Tactical, J-RPG, Community, Nintendo, Intelligent Systems ]
-time:
+time: 100:00
 description: This has been quite a year in the gaming sphere! is hard not to be overwhelm by the sheer volume of quality titles out this year and with every year us gamers decided on just one game to be our game of the year!
 toc: true
 license: The images used in this post are owned by their respective copyright owners.
 All rights reserved.